 - 3 Bay leaves

 - ½ teaspoon Pepper

 - 1 packaged boneless ham steak (They come fully cooked and weigh a pound or so) roughly chopped or cubed

 - 1 pound smoked Andouille sausage (or other smoked sausages), Sliced in half lengthwise, then sliced crosswise

 - 9-10 cups low salt chicken broth (I recommend Swanson’s)

 - 6 cups Cooked white rice (from 3 cups raw rice)

 - 1 bunch scallions, sliced, to sprinkle on top

 - Drain beans and set aside.

 - Remove pot from heat.
 Using the back of a wooden spoon against the side of the pot, mash half of the beans.
 Stir everything together.
-Return the pot to a low simmer, adding another cup of broth or water (1/4 cup at a time), if the beans are looking too dry.
-Simmer for another 15-20 minutes until the beans are tender and creamy, adding extra broth or water, if needed.
+Return the pot to a low simmer, adding more broth or water (1/4 cup at a time), if the beans are looking too dry.
+Simmer for another 15-20 minutes or until the beans are tender and creamy, adding extra broth or water, if needed.
 Salt to taste.

 - Serve over rice with chopped scallions to sprinkle on top.
 Enjoy!